KDE/kmime/README.md

     |  \- image/png
     \- application/x-compressed-tar

-The structure of MIME messages can get arbitrarily complex, the above is just one relativley simply example.
+The structure of MIME messages can get arbitrarily complex, the above is just one relatively simple example.
 The nesting of multipart nodes can get much deeper, there is no restriction on nesting levels.

 ### Encapsulated messages ### {#encapsulated}

 Encapsulated messages are messages which are attachments to another message.
-The most common example is a forwareded mail, like in this example:
+The most common example is a forwarded mail, like in this example:

     From: Frank <frank@domain.com>
     To: Bob <bob@domain.com>